Starignus/PythonPractise/Chapter2/2-Arduino_intro.md

 ###### Functions
 To declare your own function
-[//]: # (TODO: finish the section with this https://www.arduino.cc/en/Reference/FunctionDeclaration)
+[//]: # (TODO: finish the section with this https://www.arduino.cc/en/Reference/FunctionDeclaration if Makefile works)

 For further reference about the syntax and language you can check these notes: